JoshuaJFHolloway/CV/README.md

 I'm a full stack developer who's recently finished Makers and is looking for a front end ReactJS role.

 My interest in coding began when I shadowed developers at a startup.
-I would question the thought processes that underpinned the planning and implementation of features.
-This allowed me to quickly grasp what programming is all about.
-Once I knew this, I started to put forward ideas on code structure and method functionality.
+I questioned the thought processes that underpinned the planning and implementation of features.
+Through this, I quickly grasped what programming is all about.
+Therefore, I started to put forward ideas on code structure and method functionality.
 I loved that coding is a language of creation and problem solving and I was eager to play with it.
 It was at this point that I sat down at my laptop and greeted the world.
 It was great.
 I wanted to do, learn and know more so I continued to create small side projects while contributing at the startup.
 My passion and curiosity for coding rapidly took over my life and I knew that I wanted to work on it full time.
-Hence, I handed in my notice at the local council I was working at and took my test to join Makers Academy.

 (And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment)